Michigan to give jobless extra $300 a week under Trump plan

 The state Unemployment Insurance Agency estimated that about 910,000 residents will get the extra $300.
 They will be paid retroactively to Aug.
 1. It was unclear when the payments will begin or how many weeks they will cover.

 The Federal Emergency Management Agency has said the additional funding may last roughly five or six weeks depending on how many states participate.
-Michigan’s unemployment rate was 14.6% in June, sixth-highest among states.
+Michigan’s unemployment rate dropped to 8.7% in July, from 14.8% in June, and was below the national rate of 10.2%.
+About 103,000 payroll jobs were added.

+Jason Palmer, director of the Bureau of Labor Market Information and Strategic Initiatives, said the state in three months has recovered about half of the 1 million jobs that were cut due to the pandemic in March and April.